-The seasonal migration of Canadian and American snowbirds from the greater north into southern states like Arizona, Texas, North Carolina, and the most popular snowbird destination of all, the “sunshine state” of Florida, and then back home again requires good planning.
+The seasonal migration of Canadian and American snowbirds from the greater north into southern states like Arizona, Texas, South Carolina, and the most popular snowbird destination of all, the “sunshine state” of Florida, and then back home again requires good planning.

 Driving gives you greater control of when you travel and allows you the flexibility to vary your route or sight-see along the way.